nedwill/soundhax/README.md

 5. Insert the SD card into the 3DS and start Nintendo 3DS Sound.
 6. Run soundhax.m4a, and the Homebrew Launcher will load!

+Fixing the annoying bird: Click through all of the bird tips then close the app normally.
+When you exploit it it doesn't save the fact that you've opened the app before, so closing and reopening normally seems to fix this.

 ## Writeup

 ### The Bug